 Avoid Being Sledged On Social Media by Disgruntled Ex-Employees

-How can you avoid being sledged on social media by disgruntled ex-employees?
-A company’s reputation can be easily tainted on social media by disgruntled ex-employees.
-Employees have access to the company’s sensitive information and a small leak could bring the organisation to ashes.
+So that raises the question: How can you avoid being sledged on social media by disgruntled ex-employees?
+Your company’s reputation can be easily tainted by comments on social media made ex-employees.
+In addition, employees have access to your company’s sensitive information.

 Underestimating the power of social media is the biggest mistake a company can make.
 A small tweet or a short post could either do wonders or collateral damage to an organisation’s reputation.